Direct Mail Service Options

 Postal Services Simplified

-Have you wondered just what the difference between First Class and Bulk (or Standard) mail really is?
+Have you wondered just what the difference between First Class and USPS Marketing Mail (formerly known as bulk mail or Standard) mail really is?
 It's more than just the cost of the postage and speed of delivery.
 Your local post office is a blur of industrial automation.
 To make it easier to handle and sort your mail, the USPS offers incentives for making your mail piece machine-friendly and waiting a few extra days for delivery.

 |Cost||Most expensive||Discount off First Class because the sorting step is done ahead of time.||Discount off First Class Presorted because the USPS has more flexibility on delivery speed.|